 The Social Enterprise Grant Scheme is a ‘pilot’ scheme established by Inner City Enterprise (ICE), and drawn down under the Local Enterprise Office (LEO), Dublin.

-The scheme currently has €50,000 at its disposal and is being set up to provide a small number of flexible grants for Social Enterprises, either at start-up or development phase.
+The scheme currently has €50,000 at its disposal and is being set up to provide a small number of flexible grants for of bu study abroad for Social Enterprises, either at start-up or development phase.

 Are you Eligible?

 - Applicants must be a Social Enterprise or want to set up a social enterprise i.e. A business that generates traded income with social outputs, in which all profit created is reinvested into the business